 The Torah scroll was deemed kosher for education.

 The section on display is from the parshiyot of Ha’azinu and Zot ha-bracha, the last two weekly readings from Devarim (Deuteronomy).
 Standing close to the scroll, I could read the words.
 The ink has not faded.
-It was made from pomegranates by Ramchal himself.
-As Eliyahu explained, “Pomegranate, it stays forever.
-You spill it on your shirt, the washing machine does not help.”
+It is made from pomegranates by Ramchal himself.
+As Eliyahu explained, “Pomegranate, you spill it on your shirt, the washing machine does not help.”
 He moved his hand across his chest, making a scissoring motion with his fingers.
 “The only thing that removes pomegranate from a shirt is scissors.”

 The synagogue is small.
 There was barely enough room for our group of fifty.
 And there is no ezrat nashim, a section for women.
 Ramchal felt that women did not belong in synagogue.
 A recess in a wall was once a window to the bordering street.
 Women who wanted to hear the prayers could stand outside to listen.
 There are small synagogues throughout the country that today lack an ezrat nashim.
-I have often seen women standing on the walkway outside the small synagogue next door to Daniel and Aliza’s building.
-They hold a prayer book in their hands, as they listen to the prayers or Torah reading through the windows.
+I have often seen women standing outside a small synagogue next door to Daniel and Aliza’s building on the walkway with a prayer book in their hands, listening to the prayers or Torah reading.

 In the Ramchal synagogue, a clear section of the floor allows visitors to look down into a narrow pit about five or six feet deep.
 At one time, the hazan stood in the pit to lead the prayers.
 In the Bible, several phrases refer to praying from low places, in addition to the injunction not to build an altar in a high place.
 Psalm 130 says.
 “From the depths, I cry out to You, G-d.”
 I suspect King David was referring to spiritual depths when he wrote this, but Sephardim take this sentence more literally.
 The entrances of many Sephardi synagogues lead down.